You can view the drop down menu below to get familiar with important information about our residence halls and living on-campus.

 - your health insurance card

-If you have questions about a specific item and whether or not it is permitted in university housing, you should contact your Front Desk/Residential Life Office or refer to the Student Planner/Handbook which is provided during check-in.
+If you have questions about a specific item and whether or not it is permitted in university housing, you should contact your Front Desk/Residential Life Office or refer to the Community Living Standards.
+Some examples of prohibited items include, but are not limited to the following:

-- candles, incense, aromatherapy oil burners or any devices using halogen bulbs or exposed heating elements, like toasters, convection ovens, hot plates or tanning lamps
+- Candles, incense, wax melts, oil burners or any devices using halogen bulbs or exposed heating elements

-- Any materials or mechanisms for lofting or raising beds including but not limited to any block, lift, or other device that raises the bed platform and legs above the standard height.
+- Materials or mechanisms for lofting or raising beds including but not limited to any block, lift, or other device that raises the bed platform and legs above the standard height.
+Beds can be bunked, if the university-provided furniture allows

 Please note that students are not permitted to bring their own microwaves unless they are ordered through our partners.